bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/r/RepairingDate_1fKpvOEozEKQHboTTf4_f7/Documentation.md

-Date on which the last repair is done on the asset.
+Date on which the last repair was done on the asset.